neondatabase/website/content/docs/connect/connect-from-any-app.md

 ![Connection details widget](/docs/connect/connection_details.png)

-You can enable the **Pooler** option if you require a pooled connection string.
-The **Pooler** option adds `-pooler` to the hostname, which tells Neon to use a pooled connection.
+Neon supports pooled and direct connections to the database.
+Use a pooled connection string if your application uses a high number of concurrent connections.
 For more information, see [Connection pooling](/docs/connect/connection-pooling#connection-pooling).

 A Neon connection string includes the role, the compute endpoint hostname, and the database name.